 Category product groups are our least favorite of the four.
 This is where you can divide your products into Product Categories.
-The issue with choosing this product group is that within one category you can have a wide range of different products and therefore this doesn’t always provide a segmented structure for better optimization.
+The issue with choosing this product group is that within one category, you can have a wide range of different products.
+Therefore this doesn’t always provide a segmented structure for better optimization.

 Brand Product Groups